XAP-Software/XAP-Software.github.io/_posts/2022-05-12-django_apache_deploy.md

 $ virtualenv env && ./env/bin/activate
 ```

-After activate venv you need to install all modules for your project and create your project.
+After activating venv, you need to install all the modules for your project and create a project.

 ## Configuration settings.py and static